nghttp2/nghttp2/doc/sources/tutorial-server.rst

       return length;
     }

 Since we use bufferevent to abstract network I/O, we just write the data to the bufferevent object.
 Note that `nghttp2_session_send()` continues to write all frames queued so far.
-If we were writing the data to a non-blocking socket directly using ``write()`` system call in the :member:`nghttp2_session_callbacks.send_callback`, we would surely get ``EAGAIN`` or ``EWOULDBLOCK`` back since the socket has limited send buffer.
+If we were writing the data to a non-blocking socket directly using ``write()`` system call in the ``send_callback()``, we would surely get ``EAGAIN`` or ``EWOULDBLOCK`` back since the socket has limited send buffer.
 If that happens, we can return :macro:`NGHTTP2_ERR_WOULDBLOCK` to signal the nghttp2 library to stop sending further data.
 But when writing to the bufferevent, we have to regulate the amount data to get buffered ourselves to avoid using huge amounts of memory.
 To achieve this, we check the size of the output buffer and if it reaches more than or equal to ``OUTPUT_WOULDBLOCK_THRESHOLD`` bytes, we stop writing data and return :macro:`NGHTTP2_ERR_WOULDBLOCK` to tell the library to stop calling send_callback.

 The next bufferevent callback is ``readcb()``, which is invoked when data is available to read in the bufferevent input buffer::